Timofey Skatov

-Timofey Dmitriyevich Skatov (Тимофей Дмитриевич Скатов; born 21 January 2001) is a Kazakhstani tennis player of Russian descent.
-He has a career-high ATP singles ranking of World No. 125, achieved on 13 February 2023 and No. 724 in doubles, achieved on 16 January 2023.
-He is the current No. 2 Kazakhstani player.
+Timofey Dmitriyevich Skatov (Тимофей Дмитриевич Скатов; born 21 January 2001) is a Kazakh tennis player.
+He has a career-high ATP singles ranking of World No. 123, achieved on 11 September 2023 and No. 627 in doubles, achieved on 17 July 2023.
 Skatov had a career-high ITF junior combined ranking of No. 1 achieved on 1 January 2018.
+He is the current No. 4 Kazakh player.

 Professional career

 2020-21: ATP debut & first win, First Challenger final, Top 250

 Skatov made his ATP debut at the 2020 Astana Open in Nur-Sultan as a wildcard where he lost to Emil Ruusuvuori.

 In June 2021, he reached his first Challenger final as a wildcard in Almaty where he lost to Zizou Bergs.

 He won his first ATP match also as a wildcard at the 2021 Astana Open in Kazakhstan defeating Andreas Seppi.

-2022: Grand Slam and top 150 debut
+2022: Major and top 150 debuts, Maiden Challenger title

 Skatov made his first Grand Slam main draw appearance after successfully making it all the way through in the 2022 Australian Open qualifications, defeating Hugo Grenier, Dane Sweeny, and Gastão Elias.

 He lost in the first round to Slovakian qualifier Norbert Gombos.

-He reached his second Challenger final as an alternate at the 2022 Parma Challenger and won the title.
+He won his second Challenger title as an alternate at the 2022 Parma Challenger.
 As a result, he moved 57 positions up and reached a new career-high just outside the top 150 at No. 152 on 10 October 2022.